Miracle on Evergreen Terrace

 "Miracle on Evergreen Terrace" is the tenth episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on Fox in the United States on December 21, 1997.
-Bart accidentally ruins Christmas for the Simpson family by burning down the tree and all their presents.
+It originally aired on Fox in the United States on December 21, 1997 and centers on Bart, who inadvertently ruins Christmas for him and the other Simpsons following an incident caused by an attempt to open his presents early.

-It was written by Ron Hauge, directed by Bob Anderson, and guest starred Alex Trebek as himself.
+It was written by Ron Hauge, directed by Bob Anderson and guest stars Alex Trebek as himself.
 Hauge was inspired to write the episode after learning of an orphanage that had been ripped off.
 The episode was included, among other Christmas themed episodes of the series, on a 2005 Christmas special boxed set on DVD.

 This episode is one of the few to receive a TV-G rating by the FCC, despite containing mild language.

 Plot

 Homer and Marge go Christmas shopping at a Try-N-Save megastore, where frenzied shoppers are snatching the holiday season's most popular toys.
-Homer, posing as a store cashier, helps himself to whatever items he finds suitable for the family.
-He then stuffs the register with cash and leaves with a big grin.
+Homer, posing as a cashier, helps himself to whatever items he finds suitable for the family.
+He then stuffs the register with money and leaves satisfied.

-At bedtime on Christmas Eve, the family makes last-minute preparations at home, as Marge tells everyone that no one can get up to open their presents until 7 AM the next morning, but Bart drinks 12 glasses of water to wake up early and unwrap his gifts, one of which is a remote-controlled fire truck.
-He plays with it until it sprays water on an overloaded electrical socket, causing a fire that engulfs and melts the plastic Christmas tree and all of the presents beneath it.
-Bart hides the evidence beneath the snow in the front yard.
+At bedtime on Christmas Eve, the family makes last-minute preparations at home, as Marge tells everyone that no one can get up to open their presents until seven o'clock in the morning, but Bart drinks many glasses of water to wake up early and open his, one of which is a remote-controlled fire truck.
+He plays with it until it sprays water on an overloaded electrical socket, inciting a fire that engulfs and melts the plastic Christmas tree and the remaining presents beneath it.
+Bart then hides the evidence beneath the snow in the front yard.

-At 7:01 AM, Bart attempts to get back inside and hide the incident, but is unsuccessful when the family comes downstairs to find the tree and presents are gone.
-Bart makes up a story about how he caught a burglar taking off with their tree and presents.
+Soon after, Bart attempts to get back inside and cover up the incident, but is unsuccessful when the family is now downstairs to find the tree and presents missing; he then lies about how he caught a burglar making off with it all.
 The police investigate and Kent Brockman does an interview on the case.

-As a result of the report, everyone in Springfield gives them a new Christmas tree and $15,000.
-With the donations, Homer buys a new car.
+As a result of the report, everyone in Springfield gives them a new Christmas tree and fifteen thousand dollars, the latter of which Homer uses to purchase a new car.
 Driving it home, Homer gets stuck behind The Plow King and impatiently passes it.
-He drives the car onto a frozen lake, forcing everyone to jump out.
-The ice cracks, causing the car to sink and blow up.
+He then drives the car onto a frozen lake, forcing everyone to jump out as the ice soon gives way, sinking and destroying the car.